 - the Buhner Protocol, developed by a herbalist who has experimented with his own protocol for Lyme and co-infections, and

 - more recently, a new Lyme Plus Protocol has been developed by the BCA clinic in Augsburg in association with two universities; this BCA herbal protocol was developed specifically to target European strains of Lyme and several co-infections.

 Please follow the links in bold for more information on each herbal protocol.

-Many Lyme disease patients support their immune systems and ease various symptoms with nutritional supplements.
+Some patients with persistent Lyme disease symptoms take nutritional supplements intended to support their immune systems and ease various symptoms.

 Some common supplements taken include magnesium, vitamin C, vitamin B12 and all the B vitamins.